taixingbi/coding-test/general/loading web slowly/README.md

 #### anwser
 * beta landing page for a user is averaging around 10 seconds [2][3]
 1. Unoptimized Images.
 A **large volume of unoptimized images** is usually the most common reason behind website slowness.
 High-resolution images can consume lots of bandwidth while loading.
-Uploading larger sized images and then scaling them down can unnecessarily increase the size of your web page – causing your website to load slowly
+Uploading larger sized images and then scaling them down can unnecessarily increase the size of your web page – causing your website to load slowly.
+Takeaways:
+Check the file size of your images, anything above 1MB is really unacceptable.
+Use JPEG instead of PNG, especially for larger images.
+Icons are ok.
+Use waterfall tests to easily scan image sizes and take corrective action.
+Unoptimized images can cost you money in form of bandwidth overage.

-2. JavaScript Issues
+3. JavaScript Issues
 The availability of JavaScript/jQuery plugins has made it really convenient to add dynamic content to websites.
 However, if implemented incorrectly, JavaScript can cripple your website’s page load speed.
 It takes time for jQuery & JavaScript to be loaded, interpreted and executed.
 So if you are using **multiple API calls** to render JavaScript/jQuery data, it can result in significant delay while loading the web pages.
 3. Too Much Flash Content